vanesascode/todolist-from-easy-to-complex-react-tsx/README.md

 # Todo Lists from easy to difficult:

+### So far, added:

 - Using useState with 1 and 3 components
-- Using useReducer with 1 and 3 components
+- Using useReducer with 1 and 3 components, easier and more complex.

 ## 🌟VITE